-The grade for this course will be based on the following distribution:
+The grade for this course will be based on the following distribution: Homework (written exercises, practice tests): 20% Class participation: 20% Attendance: 20% Quiz& final oral presentations: 20% Final written exam: 20%

-Tests: 20% (there will be comprehensive tests after the completion of 2 or 3 chapters in Moodle).

-Homework (written exercises, practice tests in Moodle & projects): 20%

-Class participation and attendance: 20% Midterm & final oral presentations: 20%

-Final written exam: 20%

 CYA Policies and Regulations

 Academic Accommodations

 Students are required to submit an official letter from the office at their school that handles academic accommodations (generally the Office of Disability Services), or to have that office send a letter.
 Students who have submitted such a letter to CYA should also talk to their professors individually to discuss how these accommodations will work in each specific course.